LIFEHUBBER

 Browser Use is a browser automation framework for AI agents that can navigate websites, click elements, type into pages, use custom tools, and run browser tasks through code or CLI workflows.

 The official repository presents Browser Use as a Python framework for making websites accessible to AI agents, with local installation, examples, templates, CLI commands, custom tools, browser state inspection, cloud browser options, documentation, and a Claude Code skill for AI-assisted browser automation.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is